yashprabhala/Personalized-Cancer-Diagnosis/README.md

 # Personalized-Cancer-Diagnosis
-Classify the given genetic variations/mutations based on evidence from text-based clinical literature
+Classifying the given genetic variations/mutations based on evidence from text-based clinical literature